top of page

 Genes also have stop codons that identify their termini.
 There are three stop codons: UAA, UAG, and UGA.
 When the ribosome encounters a stop codon on an mRNA, protein synthesis ends.

-So far, we’ve focused on the code itself—how DNA stores instructions for building proteins.
-But a code is only useful if it can be read and executed.
-In the next chapter, we’ll follow the flow of information from DNA to RNA to protein—this idea was put forth by James Watson of Watson and Crick fame.
-He called it the "central dogma" of molecular biology.
+In the next chapter, we’ll follow the flow of information from DNA to RNA to protein--this idea was first put forth in 1957 by Francis Crick of Watson and Crick fame.
+He called it the central dogma of molecular biology.

 Comments